 Chimichurri Roasted Potatoes simply combine roasted bite sized potatoes with a fresh and flavorful chimichurri sauce.
 The perfect side dish recipe!

 There's nothing tastier than these potatoes next to a nicely grilled piece of fish or chicken.
-Once I made my chimichurri sauce, I realized I not only needed to make chimichurri steak as well as these potatoes!

 If you're looking for a vegetarian or vegan side dish that really satisfies, this is it!
 The potatoes have just the right amount of carbs to make you feel full and the chimichurri sauce adds the perfect amount of flavor.